Federal Bureau of Investigation: Media portrayal

 The popular TV series The X-Files depicts the fictional FBI Special Agents Dana Scully (Gillian Anderson) and Fox Mulder (David Duchovny) who investigate paranormal phenomena.

 The FBI has been frequently depicted in popular media since the 1930s.
 The bureau has participated to varying degrees, which has ranged from direct involvement in the creative process of film or TV series development, to providing consultation on operations and closed cases.
 A few of the notable portrayals of the FBI on television are the series The X-Files, which started in 1993 and concluded its eleventh season in early 2018, and concerned investigations into paranormal phenomena by five fictional special agents, and the fictional Counter Terrorist Unit (CTU) agency in the TV drama 24, which is patterned after the FBI Counterterrorism Division.

 The 1991 movie Point Break depicts an undercover FBI agent who infiltrated a gang of bank robbers.
 The 1997 movie Donnie Brasco is based on the true story of undercover FBI agent Joseph D. Pistone infiltrating the Mafia.
 The 2005–2020 television series Criminal Minds, that follows the team members of the FBI's Behavioral Analysis Unit (BAU) in the pursuit of serial killers.
 The 2017 TV series Riverdale where one of the main characters is an FBI agent.
 The 2015 TV series Quantico, titled after the location of the Bureau's training facility, deals with probationary and special agents, not all of whom, within the show's format, may be fully reliable or even trustworthy.

 The 2018 series FBI, set in NYC that follows the personal and professional lives of the agents assigned to 26 Federal Plaza (NYC FBI field office).
-FBIs first spin-off titled FBI: Most Wanted (2020), follows the FBI's Fugitive Task Force in chasing down the America's most wanted criminals, and the second spin-off, FBI: International (2021), follows the FBI's International Fly Team that goes where ever they are needed in the world to protect the American's interests.
+FBIs first spin-off, titled FBI: Most Wanted (2020), follows the FBI's Fugitive Task Force in chasing down the America's most wanted criminals, and the second spin-off, FBI: International (2021), follows the FBI's International Fly Team that goes wherever they are needed in the world to protect the American's interests.